YousofMersal/DM885_Project_DevSecOps/terraform/google_cloud/README.md

 ## Configuration

-The configuration varaibles are in ´terraform.tfvars´.
+The configuration variables are in ´terraform.tfvars´.

-By default it uses ´n2-standard-4´ instances'.
+By default it uses ´e2-standard-4´ instances'.
 Beaware small instances may not be able to run Istio.

 ## Static IP-address